-You would need to provide ATO Notices of Assessment (NOA) or amended NOAs showing that you have earned annual taxable income at least equivalent to Temporary Skilled Migration Income Threshold (TSMIT) in relation to the 4 most recently completed income years during the period of 5 years immediately before the application (as long as one of those years is immediately before that date).
+You would need to provide ATO Notices of Assessment (NOA) or amended NOAs showing that you have earned annual taxable income at least equivalent to Temporary Skilled Migration Income Threshold (TSMIT) in relation to 3 completed income years during the period of 5 years immediately before the application (as long as one of those years is immediately before that application date.

 The TSMIT has been $53,900 since 1 July 2013, but was $51,400 from 1 July 2012 to 30 June 2013 and $49330 from 1 July 2011 to 30 June 2012.